csbrightside/craigbaldwin.com/site/content/about/info/index.md

 ## Tech stack

 This site has been built using [Hugo](https://gohugo.io/) and the [Victor Hugo](https://github.com/netlify-templates/victor-hugo) template.
 It has been developed using HTML, SCSS, vanilla JS, and markdown.
+The font used is [Eczar](https://fonts.google.com/specimen/Eczar).
 It does not support Internet Explorer 11.
 The source code can be viewed on [GitHub](https://github.com/csbrightside/craigbaldwin.com).

 The repo is continuously deployed using [Netlify](https://www.netlify.com/).